rss logo

 Source: https://serverfault.com.

-Note: If peer configurations are not made persistent, you will need to re-run the wg set wg0 peer commands for each peer after executing ifdown wg0 followed by ifup wg0.
+Note: If peer configurations are not made persistent, you will need to re-run the wg set wg0 peer command for each client after bringing the interface down and back up (ifdown wg0 followed by ifup wg0).

 root@host:~# modprobe -r wireguard && modprobe wireguard dyndbg